Victoria Cross memorial stones

 His courage and devotion to duty undoubtedly saved his battalion heavy casualties and enabled them to advance to their objective at a time when the situation seemed critical.”

-Charles Train emigrated to Canada in 1919 to work as a farmer.
-He died in 1965 and is buried at Forest Lawn Memorial Park in Burnaby, British Columbia.
+Charles Train emigrated to Canada in 1919 to pursue an agricultural scholarship.
+He was to make his mark, however, in shipping.
+He died in 1965 and is buried at the Forest Lawn Memorial Park in Burnaby, British Columbia.

 His Victoria Cross is displayed at the London Scottish Regimental Museum in London.